 Zero Emissions Day

-The climate science is clear: we need to reduce greenhouse gas emissions as much as possible and remove historic and unavoidable emissions from the air in order to get to net zero.
+The climate science is clear: we need to reduce greenhouse gas emissions as much as possible and remove historic and unavoidable emissions from the air in order to reach a global net zero.
 Zero Emissions Day, which falls on 21 September, was created to highlight the harm that is caused by CO₂ emissions and to try and give the world a break from fossil fuels.
 Of course, this is one of the most important environmental days in the year for Climeworks!
-By becoming a Climate Pioneer, you can permanently remove your personal CO₂ emissions from the air on Zero Emissions Day, or year-round.
+By becoming a Climate Pioneer, you can permanently remove your personal CO₂ emissions for Zero Emissions Day or reduce them year-round.

 International Mountain Day